 - International - 45 days from the ship date, 60 days if shipped to an address in Italy

-*Due to the delays that carriers are experiencing from the pandemic, timelines have been extended.
-If your claim was denied due to the shipment still being in transit, please wait an additional 14 business days before submitting a dispute to email@example.com.
+*Due to the delays caused by the pandemic, if your claim was denied due to the shipment still being in transit, please wait an additional 14 business days before submitting a dispute to firstname.lastname@example.org.
 If your shipment was returned due to a COVID-19 service suspension, please contact us with your shipment ID for further details on postage refunds.

 Important!
-All claims must be submitted within 90 days of the ship date.
-The Insured will have one (1) year from the date of shipment to provide any required and/or additional documentation which has been requested of the Insured to substantiate said claim.
+All claims must be submitted within 90 days of the postage purchase date.
+The Insured will have one (1) year from the date postage was purchased to provide any required and/or additional documentation which has been requested of the Insured to substantiate said claim.
 In the case that required and/or additional documentation which has been requested goes ninety (90) days with no document submission will result in denial of the claim.
-Claim can be reopened upon submission of requested documents if documents are submitted within one (1) year from the date of shipment.
-Failure to provide the required and/or additional documentation within one (1) year from the ship date will result in the denial of the claim.
+Claim can be reopened upon submission of requested documents if documents are submitted within one (1) year from the date postage was purchased.
+Failure to provide the required and/or additional documentation within one (1) year from the postage purchase date will result in the denial of the claim.

 Waiting periods for carrier insurance